nathandroberts/sparta-tic-tac-toe/README.md

 9. The program should use functions, loops, JQuery selectors and JQuery events

 ### Deliverables
+8/9 win condition not present

 ### What went well
+using jquery

 ### Challenges
+getting javascript to realise that two arrays are identical